Tunbridge Wells Parking

-Once at your car park of choice, look for the location number of the car park on the signs and simply make the local rate call to pay.
+Once at your car park of choice, look for the location number of the car park on the signs and simply make the local rate call to pay, there is a service charge for each call of 20p.
 Alternatively use the app or website to pay.

 Although there is no ticket to display, the Civil Enforcement Officers patrolling have all the details on their handheld machines.

 However, if you’re a visitor to the area, don’t worry the traditional coin machines are still in use.